Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 285 1GB should theoretically be a lot better than the GeForce GTX 460 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 285 1GB should in theory be quite a bit superior to the GeForce GTX 460 overall. (explain)

-Texel RateThe GeForce GTX 285 1GB should be much (approximately 37%) better at texture filtering than the GeForce GTX 460. (explain)
+Texel RateThe GeForce GTX 285 1GB will be a lot (more or less 37%) more effective at texture filtering than the GeForce GTX 460. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison